 - When EXPRESSCLUSTER starts up, the system startup may take some time because of the deactivation processing performed by the vgchange command if the volume manager is lvm or the deport processing if it is vxvm.
-If this presents a problem, edit the startup or stop script of the EXPRESSCLUSTER main body as shown below. - For an init.d environment, edit /etc/init.d/clusterpro as shown below.
+If this presents a problem, edit the startup or stop script of the EXPRESSCLUSTER main body as shown below. - For a systemd environment, edit /opt/nec/clusterpro/etc/systemd/clusterpro.sh as shown below.